 Ultimately Mike spent three harvests training with Thomas and has helped make wine for Napa notables including Schrader Cellars, Maybach and Outpost.
 The wine industry in Napa attracts vintners who have not come from wine making families and we have met several of these winemakers during our work for the Napa Wine Project.
 Fueled by passion and a willingness to learn these individuals move to the area and learn the trade.
 It is always admirable when we meet producers who are in this situation – those who have changed directions mid career and have become successful winemakers after taking a risk to follow their passion.

 Mike describes his wine making as “purist” in style.
 He is not tied into one type of wine making, rather he bases his efforts on each particular vintage.
 He is a versatile winemaker having already built up a resume of making various styles of wines for boutique producers.
-Myriad has been able to source fruit from a variety of high end vineyards including on Spring Mountain, in Carneros as well as from one of Napa’s better known sites, the Dr. Crane – Beckstoffer managed Vineyard.
-And in addition, Myriad also works with other premium Beckstoffer managed vineyards in the Napa Valley including several Beckstoffer Heritage Vineyards, among them, To Kalon and Dr. Crane.
+Myriad sources grapes from a variety of premium vineyards including in the Stags Leap District, Rutherford, Oakville and Calistoga.
+Myriad focuses on creating Cabernet Sauvignon vineyard designate wines – from some of the most prestigious vineyards in the Napa Valley including several Beckstoffer Heritage Vineyards, among them, To Kalon and Dr. Crane.

-Myriad’s Cabernet Sauvignon is an excellent choice for those looking for a mouth filling Spring Mountain hillside grown wine available at an affordable price considering the quality of the vineyard source and attention to detail with the wine making.
+Myriad’s Spring Mountain Cabernet Sauvignon is an excellent choice for those looking for a mouth filling hillside grown wine available at an affordable price considering the quality of the vineyard source and attention to detail with the wine making.
 This is a classic show of this appellation’s fruit.
-The vineyard sits at about 900 feet and has provided the fruit for Myriad’s Spring Mountain Cabernet Sauvignon since day one.
+The vineyard sits at about 900 feet and has provided the fruit for Myriad’s Spring Mountain Cabernet Sauvignon since Myriad’s inaugural vintage.
 The site is extremely steep and rocky with only 1 to 1.5 tons produced per acre.
 With a small production like this no dropping of fruit is necessary; the grapes are already extremely concentrated and intense in flavor, which directly translates to the wine.

 Over the years, Mike has built a successful career consulting and provides winemaking services to a number of very small premium mostly Napa based brands.
 He also makes a Cabernet Sauvignon for Quivet Cellars sourced from the same Spring Mountain vineyard as for Myriad, but based on the wine making style and aging program it is very interesting to note its differeing characteristics (when compared to the Myriad Cabernet Sauvignon).
 Myriad also makes a very limited Syrah, usually around 50 cases so this wine does not last.
 Again, Quivet Cellars produces a Syrah from the same vineyard as Myriad.